-For example, we have strengthened our Code of Business Principles and our internal Respect, Dignity and Fair Treatment Code Policy.
-In 2015 we developed a Responsible Business Partner Policy to align with our Responsible Sourcing Policy, which we launched in April 2014.
+We have also strengthened our internal Respect, Dignity and Fair Treatment Code Policy.
+In 2015 we developed a Responsible Business Partner Policy to align with our Responsible Sourcing Policy, which we launched in April 2014 and updated in 2017.

 Effective grievance mechanisms, as described in the UN Guiding Principles, are critical in ensuring that human rights, including labour rights, are respected.
 We have developed a single integrated channel to ensure that our employees can raise grievances, issues and concerns as simply as possible.
 We have also further developed and strengthened our tools to analyse and resolve the grievances and breaches we receive.

-Criterion 8: The COP describes effective monitoring and evaluation mechanisms of labour principles integration of their local Business Integrity Committee.
-In our factories, we previously used SEDEX (Supplier Ethical Data Exchange) to monitor and track social and environmental performance.
-The Self-Assessment Questionnaire (SAQ) looks at four core pillars in the areas of Labour Standards, Health and Safety, Environment and Business Integrity.
-In 2014, 98% of our factories completed updates to the SEDEX self-assessment questionnaire.
+Criterion 8: The COP describes effective monitoring and evaluation mechanisms of labour principles integration

+Since 2012, we provide a web-based reporting process for both employees and suppliers, in addition to existing telephone and email reporting systems.
+Employees can also report concerns to their line manager, local Business Integrity Officer or a member of their local Business Integrity Committee.
+Alternatively, they can use our confidential external 'Unilever Code Support Line' (whistleblowing line) via telephone or internet.
+Business Integrity training and communications materials provide details of available options.
+All reported breaches of the Code of Business Principles are monitored and dealt with by our local business leaders at country level.

 Going forward, our factories are now checked by external auditors using the URSA (Unilever Responsible Sourcing Audit) process.
 This ensures that all internal sourcing units are held to the same standard as external suppliers.

 We are seeking to improve our analytical capabilities to make sure any internal trends, hot spots and root causes are rapidly identified and remediated through the introduction of appropriate controls.

-We are committed to transparency, but know many challenges remain which must be resolved.
-In the Salient Issues section of our Human Rights report we discuss the complexities present in our Kericho tea plantation in Kenya.
+We are committed to transparency, but also acknowledge that many challenges remain which must be resolved.
+In the Salient Issues section of our Human Rights report, we discuss the complexities present in our Kericho tea plantation in Kenya.
 In Turkey, we identified excessive working hours in our tea supply chain.
 In India, we found incidents of poor health and safety practices and a lack of proper process of wage payment at a salt pan.
 We also outline, in each case, the actions we are taking to remedy these issues.